apache/cassandra-java-driver/manual/core/load_balancing/README.md

 a given use case, and nested policies can sometimes affect each other's effects in subtle and hard to predict ways.

-In driver 4+, we are taking a more opinionated approach: we provide a single load balancing policy, that we consider the best choice for most cases.
+In driver 4+, we are taking a more opinionated approach: we provide a default load balancing policy, that we consider the best choice for most cases.
 You can still write a [custom implementation](#custom-implementation) if you have special requirements.